JoseAntonioRuizGarcia/youtube-statiscis-2023/README.md

 ## Dataset
 ### Source
-This dataset is original from the **Kaggle** platform, <a href = 'https://www.kaggle.com/datasets/nelgiriyewithana/global-youtube-statistics-2023'> here </a> is the link to download the latest version if you are interested.
+This dataset is original from the **Kaggle** platform, <a href = 'https://www.kaggle.com/datasets/nelgiriyewithana/global-youtube-statistics-2023' target="_blank"> here </a> is the link to download the latest version if you are interested.

 Kaggle is a popular online platform and community for data science and machine learning enthusiasts.
 It was founded in 2010 and has since become one of the largest and most well-known platforms for data science competitions, datasets, and collaboration among data scientists, machine learning engineers, and researchers.